 - 2 tsp freshly ground cardamom

 - Just before you go to bed mix all the preferment ingredients together in a bowl and cover and leave at room temperature overnight.

-- The next morning: Place all 3 flours in a large bowl and blend.
-Pour the water (save 20g to add with the salt), milk and cooled butter in another bowl and add the preferment, stir until it is combined.
+- The next morning: Place all 3 flours in a large bowl and blend with the cardamom.
+Pour the water (save 20g to add with the salt), milk, honey and cooled butter in another bowl and add the preferment, stir until it is combined.
 Now pour the liquid onto the flour and mix until a dough forms and no dry flour remains, don’t knead.
 Cover and leave for 30 minutes.

 - Now add the salt with the remaining water, working it into the dough.